Check if you're entitled to sick pay

 - have started work with your employer

-- are sick for 4 full days or more in a row (including non-working days)
+- are sick for 4 full days or more in a row (including non-working days) or you’ve been told to self-isolate because of coronavirus

 - earn on average at least £120 per week (before tax)